vxst/docker-workspace/README.md

 Numpy, scipy and sympy pass the self-tests.
 Most packages have been briefly tested and used on all three platforms.

 The aim of this image is to balance usability, correctness and the latest version.
-It might be the easiest way to setup a Linux workspace on Apple M1, since Docker has RC1 version of Apple Silicon, and there seems to be no other way to run VMs on the new M1 chip.
+It might be the easiest way to setup a Linux workspace on Apple M1, since Docker has released RC1 version of Apple Silicon, and there seems to be no other way to run VMs on the new M1 chip.

 # Usage